-The following link provides a very detailed explanation about Chili and its history.
+The following link provides a very detailed explanation of Chili and its history.
 Check it out and come back here for this recipe for Cincinnati Chili – https://www.seriouseats.com/2017/02/guide-to-chili-styles-types-of-chili-recipes.html

 Cincinnati-style Chili is a little sweeter than most other chili’s, being cooked in a combination of cinnamon and chocolate, among other spices.
 And when you order it, you specify which “way” you want your chili served.